Indian painting: Rajput painting

 The early Mewar and Malwa schools, sometimes also collectively known as Western India school, developed around this period, and are stylistically similar and linked to the style of depiction in 14th–15th century texts from Gujarat.
 The similar large eyes, stiff figures, protruding hips and breasts are a linking feature.
 The Kulhadar group of paintings is considered one of the finest works executed belonging to the western India school.
 Executed in early 16th century, this group paintings were characterized by the men wearing a conical cap (Kulha) on which turbans were worn.
 The Kulhadar group of paintings consisted of Chaurapanchasika – "Fifty Verses of the Thief" by Bilhan, the Gita Govinda, the Bhagavata Purana and Ragamala.

-Driven by the Islamic conquests, the mid-late 16th Century saw central Asian influence starting to creep into Indian artistic representation.
+Driven by the Islamic conquests, the mid- to late 16th century saw central Asian influence starting to creep into Indian artistic representation.
 The use of gold foil and ultramarine blue derived from imported lapiz lazuli were two such Persian influences which were adopted into Indian painting.
 Manuscripts of Laur Chanda at the National Museum are an example of such influence.

 Several different styles of Rajput painting developed from the late 16th century onwards in the Hindu royal courts of Rajputana.
 Each Rajput kingdom evolved a distinct style, but with certain common features.
 Rajput paintings depict a number of themes, events of epics like the Ramayana and the Mahabharata, Krishna's life, beautiful landscapes, and humans.
 Many miniatures were individual album pieces, but there are also illustrated books, and there was at the same time some mural painting on the walls of palaces, forts, and havelis.
 This especially so in the Shekhawati region, where Marwari businessmen, mainly active in the large cities, competed to have brightly painted exteriors of the houses they maintained in their home region.

 Rajput painting consists of four principal groupings: